alaksej/sort-typescript-imports-unofficial/README.md

 Sort import statements in Typescript code (Unofficial)

+This is a copy of the original VS Code extension by MLoughry with some added functionality https://github.com/MLoughry/sort-typescript-imports

 ## Features

 This configurable extension allows you to sort all the imports in a *.ts or *.tsx file.